 Inspiring a New Generation to Enjoy a Lifelong Love of Music

 Generation Ladywood is Town Hall Symphony Hall's long-term project to connect Ladywood residents to music.
-Please consider supporting us to deliver a lasting legacy in Ladywood and inspire a new generation to enjoy a lifelong love of music.
+Please consider supporting our aim of inspiring new generations and creating a musical legacy in the district.

 Support Generation Ladywood

 committed to improving the life chances of children growing up in

 we ensure opportunities to learn and make music are prominent throughout

 children to learn how to play music with professional jazz musicians;

 - Musical Picnics on-site and in Children’s Centres;

 Importantly, the reach of our work is not just schools, but community organisations, and businesses.
 We have immersed 13,000 young people and their families in a world of music to support life skills, self-confidence, and well-being.